mahedee/articles/microservices/Implementation_of_CQRS_pattern_in_a_asp.net_web_application_using_mongodb_and_sqlServer.md

 ```
-Create a new folder named "Services".in Services folder create a new class named "UpdateService.cs".
+Create a new folder named "Services".
+In Services folder create a new class named "UpdateService.cs".

 Paste the following code in "UpdateService.cs":
 ```c#